nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/HTML_AQUARIUM.md

 ## Goal

 Use `index.html` to build a web page that lists fish, quotes, harvesting locations, and fish/tank care tips on the right side of the page.
-You will accomplish it by first decomposing the site into smaller components, and using tools like https://sketchboard.io/ to wireframe the layout.
+You will accomplish it by first decomposing the site into smaller components, and using tools like [Sketchboard](https://sketchboard.io/), [Figma](https://Figma.com), or [AdobeXD](https://www.adobe.com/products/xd.html) to wireframe the layout.

 The more time you spend in the design stage, the less code you need to write.